frucelee/sc-eQTL_BWB/README.md

 ## 1.6 Colocalization analysis ##

-COLOC was used to identify the shared genetic variants between sceQTL and clinical diseases.
+COLOC was used to identify the shared genetic variants between sc-eQTL and clinical diseases.

 ## 1.7 Replication of the identified sc-eQTL ##